 Group interdependent menu items that set attributes.
 People expect to find related attribute menu items together.
 For example, when setting font attributes, it makes sense to see the menu items for applying bold, italic, and underline grouped together.
 Within a group, attribute menu items can be mutually exclusive (the user can select only one item, like an alignment) or independent (the user can select multiple items, like bold and italic).

-Look for opportunities to consolidate related menu items.
+Consolidate related menu items.
 If a term is used more than twice within a group of menu items, consider dedicating a separate menu or submenu to the term.
-For example, instead of offering commands like Sort By Date, Sort by Subject, and Sort by Unread, the View menu in Mail includes a Sort By submenu that contains items like Date, Subject, and Unread.
+For example, instead of offering separate menu items for Sort by Date, Sort by Subject, and Sort by Unread, the View menu in Mail includes a Sort By submenu that contains items like Date, Subject, and Unread.

 Don’t intentionally design a scrolling menu.
-A scrolling menu is a menu whose items extend beyond the top or bottom edge of the screen.
-Scrolling menus are generally acceptable only when a menu contains user-defined or dynamically generated content.
-For example, submenus within the Bookmarks and History menus in Safari may allow scrolling, depending on the quantity of the user’s bookmarks and browsing history.
-A scrolling menu displays an upward or downward triangular icon at its top and bottom edges to hint at scrollable offscreen content.
+Scrolling menus have items that extend beyond the top or bottom edge of the screen.
+Scrolling menus are acceptable when a menu contains user-defined or dynamically generated content.
+For example, the History and Bookmarks menus in Safari may have scrolling submenus.
+The History menu includes submenus for websites visited on specific days; the length of the Bookmarks submenus depends on how the user has organized their favorite websites.
+A scrolling menu displays a downward or upward triangle at its bottom or top to hint at scrollable offscreen content.

 Variable Menu Items